bgdl/phoenix_guides-examples/templates.md

       use HelloPhoenix.Web, :view
     end

 Now we can move `key.html.eex` from the `web/templates/page` directory into the `web/templates/shared` directory.
-Once that happens, we can change the render call to use the new `HelloPhoenix.SharedView`.
+Once that happens, we can change the render call in `web/templates/page/test.html.eex` to use the new `HelloPhoenix.SharedView`.

     # web/templates/page/test.html.eex:6-8 @ b24468
       <%= for key <- connection_keys @conn do %>